EasternPA/mastodon-install/README.md

 Register at https://cloudflare.com

 ## Buy a domain
 Let's Encrypt offers free SSL certificates for domain owners, but they do not make it easy get certificates for Top Level Domains (TLDs) you can get for free at various websites.
 I prefer the easy web UI method, and that requires a domain with a non-free TLD.
-Namecheap sells domains ending in `.xyz` for $10.38 for the first 2 years and they work fine for this.
+Namecheap has been selling domains ending in `.xyz` for $10.38 for the first 2 years and they work fine for this.
 Domains that end in `.social` cost just a little more and tend to be more popular on the Fediverse.

 ## Migrate the DNS to Cloudflare
 Cloudflare will give you the two DNS servers assigned to manage your account.
 The process to change the DNS servers managing your domain will vary by registrar and is done at your registrar's site.
 Update the DNS servers at your registrar to point to the two servers given to you by Cloudflare.